NikolaiTeslovich/shmacweb/content/posts/firstrealgrant.md

 ---
 Note to myself, link in the proposal.

+## Packages and a cart

+{{< figure src="/img/cart.png" alt="cart near school" title="" captionPosition="center" >}}

+Shoutout to Mr. Ruocchio—the best earth science teacher—for letting me borrow this cart.
+Here it is seen holding the foamboard that Mr. Johnson donated.

+{{< figure src="/img/packages.png" alt="cart near school" title="" captionPosition="center" >}}

+Earlier today, I picked up some of these materials bought with the grant along with the foamboard we had in room D002!

 ## The long wait is over, we now have $1750 at our disposal!

 **Earlier this month, we were confirmed for the Patrick Wang Grant!**

 With this source of funds, we bought some stuff.